Ogmios: Ogmios outside of Lucian

 Lucian's text is a valuable, but problematic and isolated source.
 Ogmios is mentioned nowhere else in classical literature, with the exception of two Byzantine lexicons which clearly depend on Lucian.
 The archaeological evidence for Ogmios is very limited.
 The only mostly-accepted attestations of the god, outside of Lucian, are two curse tablets from Brigantium.
-The existence of Ogmios is accepted by a majority of scholars, even among those (such as Spickermann) who doubt the authenticity of Lucian's narrative.
+The existence of Ogmios is accepted by a majority of scholars, even by some (such as Spickermann) who doubt the authenticity of Lucian's narrative.
 A minority—Bauchhenß and Hofeneder—have expressed scepticism about Ogmios's existence.

 Hercules in Gaul

 By way of his adventures through Western Europe, ancient literature often associated Hercules and the Celts.
 Parthenius of Nicaea, for example, claimed that Heracles was, through his son Keltos, progenitor of all the Celts.
 In the Roman era, Hercules was worshipped in Gaul, especially in his role as patron of sacred springs.
 However, Ogmios does not seem to have been important to this worship.
 The epigraphic evidence reveals very little linking Hercules to native deities; and nothing at all linking Hercules to Ogmios.

 The iconographic evidence for Hercules Ogmios is little more impressive.
 No images of Hercules found in Gaul come near the arrangement described by Lucian.
-Salomon Reinach linked Ogmios to two representations from Gaul, both quite late: a bronze statuette of Hercules, bent with age; and a terra sigillata with a relief of an apparently bald Hercules.
+Salomon Reinach linked Ogmios to two representations of a seemingly aged Heracles, both from Gaul and quite late: a bronze statuette of Hercules, bent with age; and a terra sigillata with a relief of an apparently bald Hercules.
 However, Stephanie Boucher argued the hunch of the former was a product of low quality bronze-work; and Euskirchen has argued that the latter's baldness could have been caused by wear to the pottery.